-William Moore, PhD PRESIDENT & CHIEF EXECUTIVE OFFICER25 years of innovative pharmaceutical R&D leadership
+William Moore, PhD PRESIDENT & CHIEF EXECUTIVE OFFICER

-A business and scientific leader in pharmaceutical and biotechnology R&D, Dr. Moore has devoted his 25-year career to championing new chemical entities from discovery to the clinic (the pharmaceutical industry ‘Valley of Death’) for the treatment of asthma, osteoporosis, inflammatory diseases, and particularly oncology.
-Dr. Moore has held key positions such as Chief Executive Officer, President, Director and Chief Scientific Officer for companies that include Arris, Axys, Locus Pharmaceuticals, and most recently, Innocrin Pharmaceuticals (2014-2017).
-Dr. Moore’s responsibilities have included the evolution of corporate strategy, business development, management of external alliances, intellectual property, fundraising and all aspects of R&D and technology innovation.
+A business and scientific leader in pharmaceutical and biotechnology R&D, Dr. Moore has devoted his 30-year career to championing new chemical entities from discovery to the clinic (navigating the pharmaceutical industry ‘Valley of Death’) for the treatment of asthma, osteoporosis, inflammatory diseases, and with an emphasis on oncology.
+Before joining Propella in 2017, Dr. Moore held key positions of increasing responsibility at Merrell Dow Research Institute, Axys Pharmaceuticals, Locus Pharmaceuticals, Viamet Pharmaceuticals, and most recently at Innocrin Pharmaceuticals.
+At Innocrin, Dr. Moore led development activities for seviteronel, a lyase selective inhibitor of CYP17 enzyme, for the treatment of metastatic prostate cancer and advanced breast cancer.
+Dr. Moore’s responsibilities have included corporate strategy, business development, management of external alliances, intellectual property strategy, fundraising, and all aspects of R&D and technology innovation.

-Dr. Moore has a BS degree in chemistry from Southeastern Massachusetts University, a PhD degree in chemistry from Brown University and, prior to joining the pharmaceutical industry, was a Winston Fellow and Assistant Professor in Biochemistry at Cornell University Medical College.
+Dr. Moore holds a BS in chemistry from Southeastern Massachusetts University, a PhD in chemistry from Brown University and, prior to joining the pharmaceutical industry, was a Winston Fellow and Assistant Professor in Biochemistry at Cornell University Medical College.

-George Cox, PhD, JD CHIEF LEGAL OFFICER & CORPORATE SECRETARY30 years of cutting edge scientific and legal expertise
+George Cox, PhD, JD CHIEF LEGAL OFFICER & CORPORATE SECRETARY

 Dr. George Cox brings more than 30 years of combined science and legal experience to Propella Therapeutics.
 Prior to joining Propella, Dr. Cox was in private practice at IP & Business Law Counseling, LLC, Miles & Stockbridge PC, and Finnegan, Henderson, Farabow, Garrett & Dunner, LLP.
-Before attending law school, he enjoyed a career as a biomedical scientist and medical school professor at the National Cancer Institute and the Uniformed Services University of the Health Sciences.
+Before attending law school, he enjoyed a career as a biomedical scientist and medical school professor at the National Cancer Institute and the Uniformed Services University of the Health Sciences, F. Edward Hebert School of Medicine.
 He’s authored more than 70 publications in diverse scientific disciplines including pharmacology, immunology, biochemistry, and cell and molecular biology.